 Additionally, an accident victim may recover a reasonable amount for unascertained medical expenses that are likely to arise in the future as a result of their injuries if they can establish a “reasonable probability” that such expenses are likely to occur.

-Lost Wages / Impairment of Earning Capacity
+Compensation for Lost Wages / Impairment of Earning Capacity Following an Accident

 If an accident victim’s injuries prevented them from working following the accident, then he or she can seek compensation for the lost wages as part of their special damages.
 The injured party will need to produce a disability note from a treating doctor that advises or orders them to stay out of work along with proof of the amount of hours they typically work or would have worked if they were not injured and their pay rate.
 With this information, lost wages can be reasonably calculated.